elucian/bee/syntax/keywords.md

 | get      | Accept input from console and wait for read
 | read     | Accept user input from console
 | write    | Output expression result to console
-| exit     | Silent interrupt a method with no error
-| fail     | Interrupt program execution with error
-| over     | Program over (finalize program)

 ## Control statements